nondejus/AwesomeUnityCommunity/README.md

 * [Unity Visual Effects Graph Practice](https://github.com/ya7gisa0/Unity-Visual-Effects-Graph-Practice "") - Project data of my artwork "Demographics of Israel: Data Sculpture".
 * [Unity Graphics Demo](https://github.com/Heep042/Unity-Graphics-Demo "") - This is a project demonstrating the capabilities of the Unity 3D engine.
 Everything is taken from all over the place.
 Links to the original owners are provided.
 * [ChemistryEngine](https://github.com/Dalab-LabX/ChemistryEngine "") - Chemistry Engine for Unity.
+* [Eflatun.ReflectiveECS](https://github.com/starikcetin/Eflatun.ReflectiveECS "") - A proof of concept for a reflection-based ECS system for C#.
+* [Unity3D Experiments](https://github.com/papaboo/Unity3D-experiments "") - A unity project containing several subprojects with experiments.
+They have been stuffed into one project to easily share resources across experiments.

 # :mortar_board: Learning Resources <a name="learning-resources"></a>